 “Maybe you missed your calling as a detective.”

-“What if I were to tell you that I was able to accurately read that the previous young man was a logger who worked at the Northwest Logging Company and bowled multiple times during the week?”
+“What if I were to tell you that I was able to accurately read that the previous young man works at the Northwest Logging Company and bowled multiple times during the week?”

 “And the bowling?”

 “Probably the way he grabbed his right arm or maybe he moved it around awkwardly.
 At his age and this time of year, you really have two options, softball or bowling.
-I’m sure he got excited when he heard you say bowling which gave it away.”
+I’m sure he got excited when he heard you say the word ‘bowling’, amongst like a hundred sports you probably mentioned, which gave it away.”

 I smiled.
 “It sounds like you have this entire racket figured out, then.
 So why have you come here today?”